davidpgausai-svg/LeaderOS/replit.md

 ### Notification System
 A real-time notification system alerts users to action completions, project progress, strategy status changes, and due date warnings/overdue alerts.
 Notifications appear in a dedicated panel with an unread count, read/unread toggling, and deletion options.
 A background job handles due date alerts.

+### Meeting Notes (Report-Out Meetings)
+A comprehensive system for creating and managing report-out meeting notes with dynamic content selection.
+Users can create notes tied to a specific strategy, then dynamically select which projects and actions to include (not all).
+Features include: hierarchical cascading selectors (Strategy → Projects → Actions), rich text notes field, meeting date tracking, PDF export for email distribution, and proper authorization (users can only create notes for assigned strategies and must be the creator or an administrator to edit/delete).
+Notes are stored in the database with selected projects and actions as JSON arrays.
+Accessible via the "Meeting Notes" link in the sidebar (above Communication Templates).

 ### Development Environment
 The project uses Vite for fast development and optimized builds, Tailwind CSS for styling, and TypeScript for static type checking.